-- .2 At least two approved portable foam extinguishers or equivalent in each space containing a fired process and each space in which a part of the oil fuel installation is situated.
-In addition, at least one extinguisher of the same description with a capacity of 9 / for each burner, whereby the total capacity of the additional extinguisher or extinguishers need not exceed 45 / for any one space. - .3 A receptacle containing sand, sawdust impregnated with soda, or other approved dry material in such quantity as may be required by the Administration.
-An approved portable extinguisher may be provided as an alternative.
+- At least two approved portable foam extinguishers or equivalent in each space containing a fired process and each space in which a part of the oil fuel installation is situated.
+In addition, at least one extinguisher of the same description with a capacity of 9 I, for each burner, provided that the total capacity of the additional extinguisher or extinguishers need not exceed 45 I for any one space. - A receptacle containing sand, sawdust impregnated with soda, or other approved dry material in such quantity as may be required by the Administration.
+An approved portable extinguisher may be provided as an alternative. - 9.5.2 Spaces containing internal combustion machinery used either for main propulsion or for other purposes, when such machinery has a total power output of not less than 750 kW, should be provided with the following arrangements: - .1 One of the fixed arrangements required by 9.5.1.1; and - One approved foam-type extinguisher of not less than 45 / capacity or equivalent in every engine space and one approved portable foam extinguisher for each 750 kW of engine power output or part thereof.
+The total number of portable extinguishers so supplied should be not less than two and need not exceed six. - 9.5.3 The Administration should give special consideration to the fire-extinguishing arrangements to be provided in spaces not fitted with fixed fire-extinguishing installations containing steam turbines which are separated from boiler rooms by watertight bulkheads. - 9.5.4 Where, in the opinion of the Administration, a fire hazard exists in any machinery space for which no specific provisions for fire-extinguishing appliances are prescribed in 9.5.1 to 9.5.3, there should be provided in, or adjacent to, that space a number of approved portable fire extinguishers or other means of fire extinction to the satisfaction of the Administration.

-&lt;sup>46 OCSNCOE footnote: This section was added by the 2017 amendments and is applicable to MODUs with a construction date of 1 January 2020 or later.
-Subsequent sections and referenced cites were renumbered accordingly.

-9.9.2 Spaces containing internal combustion machinery used either for main propulsion or for other purposes, when such machinery has a total power output of not less than 750 kW, should be provided with the following arrangements:

-- .1 one of the fixed arrangements required by paragraph 9.9.1.1; and - .2 one approved foam-type extinguisher of not less than 45 / capacity or equivalent in every engine space and one approved portable foam extinguisher for each 750 kW of engine power output or part thereof.
-The total number of portable extinguishers so supplied should be not less than two and need not exceed six.

-9.9.3 The Administration should give special consideration to the fire-extinguishing arrangements to be provided in spaces not fitted with fixed fire-extinguishing installations containing steam turbines which are separated from boiler rooms by watertight bulkheads.

-9.9.4 Where, in the opinion of the Administration, a fire hazard exists in any machinery space for which no specific provisions for fire-extinguishing appliances are prescribed in paragraphs 9.9.1 to 9.9.3, there should be provided in, or adjacent to, that space a number of approved portable fire extinguishers or other means of fire extinction to the satisfaction of the Administration.

-9.10 Portable fire extinguishers in accommodation, service and working spaces
+9.6 Portable fire extinguishers in accommodation, service and working spaces